Effects of the measurement power on states discrimination and dynamics in a circuit-QED experiment: cQED setup with atomic contacts

 \subsection{Experimental setup}

 The circuit comprising the atomic contact and the microwave cavity was fabricated on a Kapton substrate \cite{Zgirski} (see Fig.~\ref{setup}(c)).
-Atomic contacts were obtained by elongating a suspended aluminum bridge while bending the substrate, in cryogenic vacuum \cite{Ruitenbeek,Janvier}.
-The bridge is part of a $\SI{100}{\um} \times \SI{20}{\um}$ aluminum loop (width $\SI{5}{\um}$, thickness $\SI{0.1}{\um}$), placed at the shorted end of a quarter-wavelength coplanar wave-guide resonator (the cavity) with bare resonance frequency $f_r=\omega_r/2 \pi$, see Fig.~\ref{setup}(d).
-The opposite end of the resonator is an interdigitated capacitor $C_c\approx \SI{15}{\fF}.$ The sample was clamped at the one end against the launcher of an SMA connector, while a pushing rod at the other end allowed its bending \cite{thesisJanvier}.
-The whole bending mechanism was placed in a series of shielding boxes (superconducting shield painted inside with carbon black, cryoperm, copper), and anchored at the mixing chamber of a wet dilution refrigerator operated at $\approx \SI{40}{\milli\K}.$ The resonator was probed in reflection by a microwave tone at frequency $f_0 \approx f_r$, amplified by a Josephson Parametric Converter (JPC) \cite{Bergeal,Roch} placed at the mixing chamber and then by a HEMT at $\SI{1.2}{\K}.$ The in-phase ($I$) and out-of-phase ($Q$) quadratures of the signal were obtained by homodyne demodulation.
+Atomic contacts were obtained using the microfabricated break junction technique \cite{Ruitenbeek,Janvier}.
+The substrate was clamped at one end against a microwave launcher SMA connector, while a pushing rod at the other end controlled its bending \cite{thesisJanvier}.
+By bending the substrate, a suspended aluminum bridge is elongated until it breaks.
+By gently bringing back into contact the two resulting electrodes it is possible to create and fine tune different atomic-size contacts with the same circuit.
+The whole bending mechanism was placed inside a series of shielding boxes (superconducting shield painted inside with carbon black, cryoperm, copper), and anchored at the mixing chamber of a wet dilution refrigerator operated at $\approx \SI{40}{\milli\K}.$ The full break junction operation is performed under cryogenic vacuum.
+The bridge is part of a $\SI{100}{\um} \times \SI{20}{\um}$ aluminum loop (width $\SI{5}{\um}$, thickness $\SI{0.1}{\um}$), coupled to a quarter-wavelength coplanar wave-guide resonator (the cavity) with bare resonance frequency $f_r=\omega_r/2 \pi$, see Fig.~\ref{setup}(d).
+The resonator itself is coupled at its other end to the measurement circuitry through an interdigitated capacitor $C_c\approx \SI{15}{\fF}.$ The resonator was probed in reflection by a microwave tone at frequency $f_0 \approx f_r$, amplified by a Josephson Parametric Converter (JPC) \cite{Bergeal,Roch} placed at the mixing chamber and then by a HEMT at $\SI{1.2}{\K}.$ The in-phase ($I$) and out-of-phase ($Q$) quadratures of the signal were obtained by homodyne demodulation.
 The microwave resonator (or cavity) was first characterized with the bridge fully open, giving $f_r=\SI{8.77}{\GHz},$ internal and total quality factors $Q_i=4500$ and $Q_t$=950 (total cavity decay rate $\kappa/2\pi =f_r/Q_t=9.2~$MHz).
 When a high-transmission contact is formed, measurement points acquired on periods longer than the parity switching time cluster into 3 clouds in the $(I,Q)$ plane corresponding to the pointer states associated to $|g\rangle$ (cavity displaced by the ``cavity pull'' $-\chi$), $|o\rangle$ (undisplaced cavity) and $|e\rangle$ (cavity displaced by $+\chi$).
 Pulsed two-tone measurements are performed to determine the transition frequency $f_A$ between $|g\rangle$ and $|e\rangle$ \cite{Janvier}.